daniel-cottone/BeautifulWeather/README.md

 ##About

-A simple weather forecast app developed with AngularJS.
+[Beautiful Weather](http://weather.danielcottone.com/) is a simple, responsively designed weather forecast app developed with AngularJS.

 ## Build & development